 In our first meeting, we will ask you questions about your history, your strengths, and your current difficulties, We want to get a full picture, so we can make the best recommendation on the treatment most useful to you.
 Then we decide together with you how to go forward - treatment works best when it is collaborative with the therapist and client working together as equal partners.

 How long does treatment last?

 Duration of treatment often depends on the severity of problems and the specific treatment program you are working with, but the average number of sessions is 12-16.
 Some treatments, like CBT for Insomnia, are often successful in only 6 sessions while some people engaged in intensive treatment for complex trauma may be in treatment for as much as a year or more.
-We are always working to help you become your own therapist - independent and capable, but we will support your therapy goals for as long as you need and want us.
+We are always working to help you become independent and capable in your own wellness, but we will support your therapy goals for as long as you need and want us.

 Do you take insurance?

 We are out-of-network providers, which means that we are not paneled with any insurance companies and we do not file claims for our clients.
 Rather, we take payment at the time of service and provide necessary documentation to seek reimbursement from your insurance company for out-of-network benefits.
 These benefits vary by insurance plan.
 You can call your insurance plan's customer service number to find out what your benefits are.

 Can you accept HSA cards or provide documentation for FSA reimbursement?

 Most certainly!
 You will also automatically receive documentation that can be used for reimbursement for HSAs or FSAs.
 You can also use this documentation for tax deductions or business deductions (in the case of coaching or business-related counseling).
 If you have an HSA card, you can use that to pay directly.

 What is the cost of sessions?